-Health and Well-Being: Qualified from UCD as a physiotherapist in 2017, Ciara is passionate about movement and it’s benefits for all regardless of age, gender or ability.
-While running is her first love, she loved playing Camogie in her teens and still keeps a hurl in her boot at all times.
+Ciara is a full-time professional athlete and trains with Team New Balance in Manchester.
+She qualified from UCD as a physiotherapist in 2017 and is passionate about movement and it is benefits for all regardless of age, gender, or ability.
+Camogie was her sporting love and played at a high level into her teens and always keeps a hurl in her boot to have a puck around when needed.